 Email marketing is also an affordable option that you should also consider.

-Like many other business-to-consumer products, one of the most lucrative ways to sell candles is online.
+Like many other business-to-consumer products, online is one of the most lucrative ways to sell candles.
 Multiple digital platforms, such as social media and your e-commerce site, can help you reach potential customers worldwide.

 There will be different digital platforms for different merchants, but here are a few places new candle business owners can start.